 I wasn’t relaxed enough by the time I reach the front doors again and so I walked around the building a second time, thinking.
 Most of the employees in the library were meek.
 Librarian types.
 I didn’t mind that.
 It made my job a whole lot easier.
 I told them to do this, not to do that, and they obeyed with a look of fear or reverential awe in their eyes.
 We had a few that were bad for thinking they knew rather more about computers than they really did; bad, because we got called in to clean up particularly broken messes.

-This was the worst type, I decided: the customer.
+Still feeling petulant, I decided this was the worst type: the customer.
 The customer is always right, even when they’re wrong, even when it’s to the detriment of the those around them.